Steve King: Post-political career

-After King's loss in the 2020 Republican primary in Iowa's 4th Congressional District, he wrote a book giving his account of what happened and traveling for several months to promote it.
+After King's loss in the 2020 Republican primary in Iowa's 4th congressional district, he wrote a book giving his account of what happened and travelled for several months to promote it.
 The book is entitled Walking Through the Fire: My Fight for the Heart and Soul of America.
-It was put out by Fidelis Publishing, known for publishing Christian and Conservative books.
+It was put out by Fidelis Publishing, known for publishing Christian and conservative books.
 King says he was motivated to write lest "the media and the elitists in the Republican Party write a political epitaph" for him.
-The book maintains that freedom of speech is being undermined and that the Democratic party is weaponizing terms like "white nationalist" and "white supremacist".
-King claims his attempts to warn America about this was why he lost his party's support "I'm trying to tell America, and what do they [Republican leadership] do?
+The book maintains that freedom of speech is being undermined and that the Democratic Party is weaponizing terms like "white nationalist" and "white supremacist".
+King claims his attempts to warn America about this was why he lost his party's support, saying "I'm trying to tell America, and what do they [Republican leadership] do?
 Politically assassinate me for trying to let them know what's happening to all of us."

-He told the Des Moines Register that while he currently had no plans to return to politics, he would if there was a "groundswell".
-Going on to say "I don't see that at this point.
+In 2021, he told the Des Moines Register that while he currently had no plans to return to politics, he would if there was a "groundswell".
+He went on to say, "I don't see that at this point.
 But I do see a lot of support, and we've got a lot of policies and causes that we need to push.
 We've got state conventions coming up and a platform to be shaped."

+King has campaigned against carbon-capture pipelines; at an August 2023 event cosponsored by the John Birch Society, he criticized the use of eminent domain and financial motivations behind the pipelines.

+In December 2023, King campaigned with 2024 presidential candidate Vivek Ramaswamy at an event in Lakeside, Iowa, but stopped short of endorsing him.
+In January 2024, he gave a full endorsement of him.